angularsen/UnitsNet/README.md

 * Immutable structs for units of measurement, such as Length, Mass, Force and Pressure.
 See full list [here](https://github.com/InitialForce/UnitsNet/blob/master/Src/UnitsNet/ "Data structures").
 * Convert between most popular units in the metric and imperial systems.
 See full list [here](https://github.com/InitialForce/UnitsNet/blob/master/Src/UnitsNet/Unit.cs "Unit.cs").
-* Choice between explicit (struct) or dynamic (UnitValue) representation of unit of measurement.
+* Choose between static (struct) or dynamic (UnitValue) representation of unit of measurement.
 * Parse abbreviations to unit.
 * Get abbreviations for units in different cultures.

-Explicit Representation and Conversion of Units
+Static Representation and Explicit Conversion of Units
 -----------------------------------------------
 ```C#
 // Stop postfixing your variables and method names with the unit...